AIGCEra/.github/document/readmemore.md

 Universe in the Sleeve<br/>(袖里乾坤)
 </h1>
 <h2>
 You don't know the true face of a mountain, just because you live in this mountain(不识庐山真面目，只缘身在此山中).
-Every Desktop Software hides a Cosmic-Scale Infinite Hierarchy Object Structure, WebRuntime provides a <i>Concise</i> and <i>Universal</i> Technical Solution to activate this Hierarchy Structure.
+Every Desktop Software hides a Cosmic-Scale Infinite Hierarchy, WebRuntime provides a <i>Concise</i> and <i>Universal</i> Technical Solution to activate this Hierarchy Structure.
 In fact, this is a <i>blind spot</i> that has been neglected by developers for a long time, it's time to reveal what it really is...
 </h2>

 <h1 align=center>